15. What Every Tier Wants (Exec to Supplier)

 Engineering lead

-• protected closure windows for technical decisions — time to think is not a luxury; an engineering lead interrupted every thirty minutes cannot hold a consistent technical thread
+- protected closure windows for technical decisions — time to think is not a luxury; a lead with no protected windows will make shallow calls on deep problems, because the problem context resets at every interruption

 Manufacturing/operations